-The 3G network shutdown across Australia in June 2024 is likely to cause disruption across the country with many organisations still to upgrade their routers, sensors and other 3G devices.
+The 3G network shutdown across Australia is likely to cause disruption across the country with many organisations still to upgrade their 3G routers, sensors and other devices.

 As we begin the final countdown to the shutdown of the 3G network, it has been estimated that Australia still has between 1 and 2 million active IOT devices operating on 3G.

-Failure to migrate before 30 June 2024 will mean the loss of connectivity for all devices currently using 3G.
+Failure to migrate before the shutdown will mean the loss of connectivity for all devices currently using 3G.
+It will also impact some older 4G handsets that don’t support voice-over-LTE and revert to 3G for emergency calls.

 Why are organisations delaying their 3G migration?